Rice Purity Test Meaning

 No. It is not a medical, psychological, or diagnostic tool.

-No. It is a popular entertainment-style format inspired by the original concept.
+No. TestScoreHub is not affiliated with Rice University.
+This is an entertainment-style format inspired by the classic concept.

 Should I compare my score with friends?

-Only if everyone is comfortable and the discussion stays respectful and optional.
+Only if everyone is comfortable and the discussion stays respectful and optional, without pressure or shaming.

 Related Links